Make every purchase count with UROKO REWARDS! Learn More

 “There are only two kinds of people: those who like fish tacos and those who have never tried one.” – my older brother Ron

 Growing up in San Diego in the '80s, we regularly made surf trips into northern Baja.
-Eventually, we’d crash at my buddy’s house in Estero Bay, just south of Ensenada.
-The plan usually involved surfing Baja Malibu, K-38, La Fonda, San Miguel, or Sal Si Puedes—then getting lunch in Ensenada.
+Eventually, we would crash at my buddy’s house in Estero Bay, just south of Ensenada.
+The plan usually involved surfing Baja Malibu, K38, La Fonda, San Miguel, or Sal Si Puedes, then loading up on fish tacos in Ensenada.

-1. If you’re thinking about using a flour tortilla… please reconsider.
+1. If you are thinking about using a flour tortilla, please reconsider.
 This is sacred ground.
-Corn tortillas are the real deal—anything else just isn’t the same.
+Corn tortillas are the real deal.
+Anything else just is not the same.

 2. Beer-battered and fried is the only way to go.
-They are juicy-tender on the inside, light, and crispy on the outside.
+They are juicy and tender on the inside and light and crispy on the outside.
 A grilled fish taco is not the same animal.

 Quick Fish Taco Rundown